City of Life and Death

 City of Life and Death is a 2009 Chinese drama film written and directed by Lu Chuan, marking his third feature film.
-The film deals with the Battle of Nanjing and the following massacre committed by the Japanese army during the Second World War.
+The film deals with the Battle of Nanjing and the following massacre committed by the Japanese army during the Second Sino-Japanese War.
 The film is also known as Nanking!
 Nanking! or Nanjing!
 Nanjing!.
 The film was released in China on April 22, 2009, and became a major box office success in the country, earning CN¥150 million (approximately US$20 million) in its first two and a half weeks alone.